DrEntropy/ToySOCCore/README.md

 ## Basic motivation

 I have always wanted to wire up my own CPU, but I don't have the patience to do it with discrete components.
-The idea of making a simple Von Neumann architecture multicycle cpu on an FPGA I think will scratch that itch :)   The board I plan on using is the Basys 3 , which has 16 switches and corresponding LED's, as well as 5 push buttons and a 4 digit 7 segment display (among other things!)
+Making a simple Von Neumann architecture (multi-cycle) cpu on an FPGA will scratch that itch.
+The board I plan on using is the Basys 3 , on which I will use the  16 switches and corresponding LED's, as well as the push buttons.

 ## Instruction Set architecture